-Learn how to make this hygge-inspired home and love 3D layered paper craft home decor!
+Learn how to make hygge-inspired 3D layered paper craft home decor!

-Shadow box projects are always super popular and fun to make!
+Layered paper shadow box projects are always super popular and fun to make!
 I’ve seen many of you make beautiful versions of our sea animal mandalas and layered heart designs.
-And this 3D shadowbox is one of my favorites!
-I just love how it combines two words that mean a lot to me, “Home” and “Love,” along with beautiful, intricate designs in some of my favorite colors.
-And I’ve made three versions of this paper craft home decor project, so you can make one, two, or all three!
-Aren’t they just so pretty?
+This time, I wanted to create a wall decoration idea using letters.
+I just love how it combines two words that mean a lot to me, “Home,” “Love,” and “Kind” along with beautiful, intricate designs in some of my favorite colors.
+And I’ve made four versions of this paper craft home decor project, so you can make one or all of them!
+I’ll show you how to cut and assemble them fast and easy!

 Watch the full step-by-step paper craft home decor assembly video below:

-This shadow box design is inspired by my love of “hygge” (pronounced “hyoo-guh”).
+These shadow box designs are inspired by my love of “hygge” (pronounced “hyoo-guh”).
 If you don’t know, hygge is a Danish word that evokes feelings of coziness and togetherness.
 In essence hygge means creating a warm, comfortable atmosphere and enjoying the good things in life with good people.
 I mean, is there anything better?

-And even though these shadow box designs might look complicated, I’ve done all the hard work for you…wait until you see how fun and easy this is to put together!
+Even though these shadow box designs might look complicated, I’ve done all the hard work for you and the cutting machine will do the rest!
+Wait until you see how fun and easy this is to put together!

-To make this shadow box, you need about 9-10 sheets of good, quality cardstock.
+To make this paper craft home decor, you need about 9-10 sheets of good, quality cardstock.
 I suggest a solid core 65 lb. or 80 lb. cardstock — this is especially important when you are cutting intricate designs like this.
+Quality matters in paper crafting and good materials are a simple way to save time and money in the long run.

 We will also use some foam adhesive tape to attach the layers and a 12 by 12 inch shadowbox… and that’s it for materials!
-Easy peasy!
+Easy peasy wall art!

 You can cut your cardstock with a craft knife, but it’ll be much easier and faster to cut it with a cutting machine like a Cricut.
-And if you do use a Cricut cutting machine as I am, you’ll also want to use your fine point blade, a blue or green machine mat, a scraper tool, and a weeding tool.
+And if you do use a Cricut machine as I am, you’ll also want to use your fine-point blade, a blue LightGrip or green StandardGrip machine mat, a scraper tool, a brayer, and a weeding tool.
+I cut my examples on a full size Cricut Maker, but the designs can be shrunk to cut on a Cricut Joy!
+If you use a shadow box with glass, remember to wipe down the glass with rubbing alcohol and a lint-free cloth to make it shine!

-Let me show you how easy it is to make this pretty paper craft home decor with my free SVGs!
+Let me show you how easy it is to make this pretty paper craft home decor with my free SVGs and simple materials!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials to Make a Paper Craft Home Decor with Layered Paper